Skip to main content

 Token Length Rule

-The token length rule routes requests based on the number of input tokens, allowing you to send longer or more complex prompts to more capable models.
+The token length rule routes requests based on the number of tokens in the last user message, allowing you to send longer or more complex prompts to more capable models.

-Conditions type: TokenLengthConditions — an object with a threshold field (integer)
+Conditions type: TokenLengthConditions — an object with exactly one of the following fields:

 chat_models: